ulrischa/linkedin_data_bookmarklet/README.md

 # linkedin_data_bookmarklet
-Boookmarkelt to get LinkedIn data just from the URL
+Boookmarkelt to get LinkedIn data just from the post share URL